marceloclubhouse/dwayne/README.md

 # dwayne
-### A less-than-perfect alternative to Groovy and Rhythm
+### A back-end Discord bot created as an alternative to Groovy and Rhythm
 Dwayne is a Discord music-bot backend.
 He can be linked to a Discord Bot API and stream YouTube music live inside a voice channel.
 He can also queue songs and play them sequentially.